isaqb-org/glossary/manuscript/appendix/2-about-the-authors.md

 ### Simon Kölsch
-Simon Kölsch works as a senior consultant at innoQ with a focus on web architecture and security.
+Simon Kölsch works as a senior consultant at INNOQ with a focus on web architecture and security.

 Simon is enthusiastic about solutions beyond the classical monolithic enterprise application, covering the architecture of distributed systems and their infrastructure, logging and monitoring.